How to successfully implement Ajax add to cart in WooCommerce

 What is WooCommerce AJAX add to cart?

-In WooCommerce, AJAX add to cart is a feature that enables customers to add products to their shopping carts without triggering a full-page reload.
+WooCommerce AJAX add to cart is a feature that allows customers to add products to their shopping carts without requiring a full-page reload.
+AJAX communicates with your website's server in the background to update the cart contents dynamically.
+This creates a faster and smoother shopping experience by reducing friction in the purchase process.

 To illustrate how this works